TLABEGO/Calculator-App/README.md

-*This is a basic calculator App that i built using core Java and the Swing framework.
-Some of the functions included in the calculator are
+*This is a basic calculator App that i built using core Java and the Swing framework* *Some of the functions included in the calculator are*
-*

 *The picture below shows how the calculator looks like in action.*

 a) Computing addition calculations
 b) Computing subtraction calculations
 c) Computing multiplicatin calculations